 You’ve provided your people a big picture vision for your product, now what?

-Use the vision to define a series of goals or high-level objectives that you want your product should achieve.
-It could be defining a new type of user persona, increasing customer lifetime expectancy, or increasing the brand equity.
+Use the vision to define a series of goals or high-level objectives that you want your product to achieve.
+It could be defining a new type of user persona, increasing customer lifetime expectancy, or increasing brand equity.
 Once you’re able to have these goals in place, you’ll align your team on the specific plans for features and other aspects of the product that you’re going to build.
-Also, you’ll be able to choose the right key performance indicators (KPIs) to assess the performance.
+Also, you’ll be able to choose the right Key Performance Indicators (KPIs) to assess the performance.

 At this stage of your digital product strategy process, you’ve got a great vision and goals for your product.
 Now, this is the time for product conceptualization to lead your product development in the right direction.
 The planning involves creation of user journeys, user stories, user scenarios and use cases.
 Having this, you can ensure that you’re on the right track of connecting with right end-users and navigating them to the right path.

 The final step of the strategy process should include the product pricing.
 It should describe how you will compute the price of the product based on its perceived value.
 The team should follow a pricing model to get the best pricing for the product.